Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 The Ecological Benefits & Uses of Mycelium

-Below are some of the ways that humans can use mycelium as a sustainable tool for sustainable material production and for reducing pollution.
+Below are some of the ways that humans can use mycelium as a tool for sustainable material production and reducing pollution.

 1. Mycoremediation: Decomposing Pollution with Mycelium